 Product revenue includes both pellets, in connection with the service described above, and the related inventory management services provided to clinics.
-Product revenue is recognized at the point in time when the clinic obtains ownership of the pellet, which we determined to be when the Biote-certified practitioner performs the procedure to implant the pellet into their patient.
+Product revenue is recognized at the point in time when the clinic obtains ownership of the pellet, which we determined to be when the Biotecertified practitioner performs the procedure to implant the pellet into their patient.
 The consideration allocated to this performance obligation is a procedure-based service fee which we refer to as procedure revenue.
 Our product revenue also includes revenue earned from sales of pellet insertion kits and Biote-branded dietary supplements.
-Revenue from the sale of pellet insertion kits and Biote-branded dietary supplements only) obtains control of the product and is generally at the time of shipment from our distribution facility or supplier.
+Revenue from the sale of pellet insertion kits and Biote-branded dietary supplements is recognized when the clinic or clinics patient (supplements only) obtains control of the product and is generally at the time of shipment from our distribution facility or supplier.
 Any shipping or handling fees paid by clinics are also recorded within product revenue.